4 Innovative Pop Culture QR Code Campaigns We Love

 It’s unclear whether Perry’s tattoo is a dynamic QR code or a static one.
 (It’s also unclear if the inks are permanent or not.)
 In either case, anyone following her lead would do well to take advantage of a dynamic QR code.
 This means that the URL destination can change, and the owner of the QR code can direct users to new, meaningful content as their brand or product evolves.

 SiteDetour offers dynamic QR codes to help organizations boost their marketing efforts.
-Our platform allows you to quickly and easily set up personalized, dynamic QR codes that can:
+Our platform allows you to quickly and easily set up smart QR codes that can:

 - Track user metrics: Dynamic QR codes grant valuable insights into audience behavior including location, time scanned, device used, preferred language, and more.